Route of the Caravans: The Silk Road

 Girls dancing in front of the Tillya-Kori Medresseh, Registan, Samarkand, Uzbekistan

 A full day dedicated to exploring the historic town of Samarkand*, a highlight of any journey on the Silk Road.
-A crossroad at the heart of Central Asia since 7thcentury B.C., when it was known as ancient Afrasiab, Samarkand offers a rich history reflected in its magical monuments and winding streets.
+A crossroad at the heart of Central Asia since 7th century B.C., when it was known as ancient Afrasiab, Samarkand offers a rich history reflected in its magical monuments and winding streets.
 We start our discovery with Registan Square, known as one of the noblest public squares in the world.
 Later, we visit Bibi Khanum’s mosque and Siyob Bazaar, a fascinating market sitting under the shadow of the mosque.
 Next, experience Shahi Zinda royal necropolis, first constructed more than 1,000 years ago, with mosques and mausoleums continually added from the 11th to 19th centuries.
 The result is a fascinating cross-reference of diverse and historic architecture.
-We visit the local market.
+We also visit the local market.

 Afternoon, we visit the Afrosiab Museum, where intricate wall murals provide us with a vivid picture of what houses used to look like.
 Experience Ulugbek’s Observatory, built by Tamerlane’s grandson, a king who is one of the most renowned astronomers in history.
 Built in the 1400s, it was later destroyed, with its ruins only being rediscovered 100 years ago.
 We also visit Kunhil traditional paper mill, where paper is made from mulberry bark.
 Our final stop at Gur Emir will show us the glorious mausoleum of Tamerlane and his grandson Ulugbek, as well as some of his courtiers.
 (B, D)